AppliedMechanicsLab/ENGN0310/Exams/PracticeFinalSolutions.md

 Figure 4

-(b) For the problem in figure 4 prepare the shear and bending moment diagrams.
+(b) For the problem in figure 4 prepare the shear (Not on Final) and bending moment diagrams.

 **Solution:**